-Focused cardiac ultrasound is emerging as a vital tool in the armamentarium of the modern intensivist.
+Focused cardiac ultrasound is emerging as a vital tool in the armamentarium of the modern intensivist and critical care practitioner.
 From assessment of the patient in shock1 to assessment of fluid status2,3, focused echocardiography permits a deeper understanding of complex physiology in the critically ill patient.
 Focused cardiac ultrasound exists on the spectrum of care alongside comprehensive echocardiography, a sentiment echoed by the American Society of Echocardiography and endorsed by guidelines4,5.
 A number of expert recommendations and consensus documents provide a template for which to base educational infrastructure in focused cardiac ultrasound4,6–8.
 The general principles of CCUS are intertwined with focused cardiac ultrasound including:

 - Complementary or as an extension to clinical exam